shaqdeff/Shaquille-Portfolio/README.md

 # Shaquille-Portfolio

 This is a personal portfolio project created using a Figma template.
+The project is among the first Microverse projects I did.

 ## Built With